This article is a one-stop destination for people looking for a perfect diet for dual doshas. It contains the ideal dual dosha food ideas!

 This is probably the question I get most often and a highly valid one.
-After discovering your mind-body type with my free quiz (if you haven’t taken it, do so here), you may be left wondering which Dosha to eat for.
+After discovering your mind-body type, you may be left wondering which Dosha to eat for.

 I’ve done a lot of research on this topic and have found that what works for each person is extremely unique.
 There is no one Vata- Kapha or Kapha-Pitta diet.
 It just depends on how that Dosha is showing up for you.

 Not a fan of reading?
 Watch this video for more insights

 Steps To Find Out What To Eat Based On Your Dosha

 The first thing I like to look at to find out my dosha food is the digestive system.

 Does the digestive system have any specific imbalances?
 If so, then I suggest a diet according to those imbalances.

 Ayurveda classifies four types of “agnis” or digestive fires.

 Visham agni is related to excess Vata, but can also show up in Pitta types as well.